We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - foldover feet and hands, attached hood

 - European sizing may take a bit of measuring to figure out the best fit for your baby

 Best baby snowsuit for newborns

-Lots of layers on tiny babies is always awkward, and sometimes downright unsafe.
-If your tiny one will be out and about in a stroller, it’s often easier to keep the layers over the carrier, rather than on their body, under the straps.
-The Bundleme was made for this exact reason.
+Lots of layers on tiny babies can be awkward, and sometimes downright unsafe.
+If your itty bitty will be out and about in a stroller or car seat, it’s often easier to keep the layers over the straps, rather than on their body.

 This bunting bag is made of cozy, machine-washable fleece, comes in a variety of colors, and easily zips on and off for quick temperature regulation.
 JJ Cole does make waterproof options as well, which is great for city dwellers who will be pushing a stroller down the sidewalk in all types of weather.